Find Affordable College Courses

 Norfolk, VA

-Out of the 4 schools in Virginia that were part of this year’s ranking, Old Dominion University landed the # 2 spot on the list.
-Located in the city of Norfolk, Old Dominion is a public school with a fairly large student population.
+The excellent doctor’s degree programs at Old Dominion University helped the school earn the #2 place on this year’s ranking of the best English language and literature schools in Virginia.
+Located in the city of Norfolk, Old Dominion is a public school with a very large student population.

 Full English Language & Literature at Old Dominion University Report